 When you start, you’ll be considered to be in your probationary period for 3 months.
-A “probationary period” is a standard legal term required by labour law, but it’s really a time for us to ensure you are a good fit for our company and that you will be happy here as well.
+A “probationary period” is a standard legal term required by labour law, but it’s really a time for us to ensure both you and the organisation are a good fit for each other.
 Benefits and full permanent status takes effect once we have decided you’ve successfully completed your probation period.